|NATAS Northwest Scholarship Program|

-Since 1985, the NATAS Northwest Chapter has awarded more than 80 scholarships to aspiring television professionals sharpening their storytelling skills at universities in our five-state region.
+Since 1985, the NATAS Northwest Chapter has awarded over 85 scholarships to aspiring television professionals sharpening their storytelling skills at universities in our five-state region.

 Our scholarship activities would not have been possible without the initial contributions from those who helped establish our scholarship fund.
 Those contributors included the University of Washington School of Communications, the families of Elizabeth Wright Evans, Pat Egan, Arthur Pattison and Don McCune.
 The Board of Governors of NATAS Northwest will be forever grateful for the generosity of these vital partners.

 In 2011, we initiated a memorial scholarship to honor a young television profession, Tricia Moen (1972-2011), who was taken far too young from her family, friends and a promising career as a consummate television producer.
 It is through this generous gift that Tricia will continue to inspire young producers to relish their lives and their vocation.
 The Tricia Moen Memorial Scholarship Fund

 Join us, and be part of our quest to educate for television excellence in our region.
 Please go to our Scholarship Donations page and make a donation today.